sj-ucsd/DSE_203/README.md

 }

 ```
-5. See examples in the input_files folder: people.json, movies.json, and books.json
+4. See examples in the input_files folder: people.json, movies.json, and books.json

 ## Mapping Configuration File
-Mapping Configuration Files are used to provide the instructions on which fileds in the data input file apply to which elemnts in a property graph.
+Mapping Configuration Files are used to provide the instructions on which fileds in the data input file apply to which elements in a property graph.

-1. In this initial version of the translator, the mapping configuration file will generate nodes and edges with some fixed fields for each node (id, label, node_type, node-properties) and edge (id, relationship, direction, _source, _target, edge-properties).
-If the data file does not have input that goes into one of these fields, then the field is still included but the value would be an empty string "".
+1. In this initial version of the translator, the mapping configuration file will generate nodes and edges with some fixed fields for each node (id, label, node_type, node-properties) and edge (id, relationship,  _source, _source_type, _target, _target_type).
+The node.node-properties consists of the following pattern: "attribute" {"data_type" : "<data_type_name>", "data_value" : "<value>"} (ex: "age": {"data_type":"numeric", "data_value":"22"}).
+If the data file does not have input that goes into one of these fields, then the field is still included but the value would be an empty string "" .
 2. Template Mapping Cofiguration File looks like the following:
 ```
 {